GMLC-TDC/HELICS/docs/user-guide/advanced_topics/orchestration.md

 flexibility to manage complex co-simulations.
 Another tool that you may have heard of is helics_cli. `helics_cli` is a command-line tool to launch HELICS co-simulations.
-It currently as of this writing does not have the ability to analyze the data and launch subsequent co-simulations if need.
+It currently as of this writing does not have the ability to analyze the data and launch subsequent co-simulations.
 In this type of scenario a user could use Merlin to setup a specification that included an analyze step in the Study step of Merlin.
 The analysis step would determine the input of the next co-simulation if another co-simulation was needed and would then